by Tarla Dalal

 - When the cumin seeds crackle, add the green chillies, cinnamon, cloves, cardamoms, and onions and sauté till the onions turn golden brown in colour.

-- Add the ginger-garlic paste,chilli powder, turmeric powder and tomato pulp and cook over a medium flame till the mixture leaves oil.
+- Add the ginger-garlic paste,chilli powder, turmeric powder and tomato puree and cook over a medium flame till the mixture leaves oil.

 - Add the dal, salt and approx 2 to 3 tbsp water if required and simmer for 10 to 15 minutes.

 - Add the cream and mix well.
 Simmer for 2 to 3 more minutes.

 - Serve the dal makhani hot garnished with coriander and fresh cream.

 Dal Makhani Video by Tarla Dalal

 Dal Makhani recipe with step by step photos

 - Clean, wash and soak the whole urad in a deep bowl.

 - Clean, wash and soak the rajma in another bowl.

 - Cover and keep the whole urad bowl aside for overnight.
 It is important to soak them overnight so that they take lesser time to cook.